 Bridging loans can be used for a variety of reasons, including to:

 - purchase land for future development;

-- purchase uninhabitable property.
+- purchase an uninhabitable property.

-Usually you are able to borrow up to 75% loan to value on a bridging loan.
+Usually, you are able to borrow up to 75% loan to value on a bridging loan.

-If you are specifically looking to invest in rental property at auction, there are time constraints that make buy to let mortgage financing problematic.
+If you are specifically looking to invest in a rental property at auction, there are time constraints that make buy to let mortgage financing problematic.

 If you buy a property at auction, you will typically have to pay 10% of the property auction price on the day, and the outstanding sum within 28 days of the auction taking place.
 In some instances, you may have 56 days to pay in full, depending on the property and auction house rules.

 Securing buy to let mortgage financing in such a short space of time is therefore likely to be unachievable.

 Furthermore, if you are buying a property in disrepair, with the aim of carrying out improvements and later on either selling it or letting it out, then a typical buy to let mortgage lender will be unlikely to extend a mortgage.

 With the much faster turnaround times and no requirement for the property to be habitable, a bridging loan is ideal to help you settle your purchase bill within the necessary timeframe and to buy to time to put in place an exit strategy.